- What is Facebook Business Manager

 - Set your account’s spending limit

-To add a new payment method:
+To add a new payment method to your ad account:

-- Click on the green “Add Payment Method” button
+- Click on “Add Payment Method” button

 - Choose the method you want to add